-3. Being resident in the catchment area of the school.
-(See note(iii) below).
+3. Having a brother or sister who will be attending the school at the expected time of admission but not a resident in the catchment area of the school (see note (ii))

-4. Having a brother or sister who will be attending the school at the expected time of admission. (see note (iv) below)
+4. A resident in the catchment area of the school, but not having a brother or sister who will be attending the school at the expected time of admission and (see note ii)).